sharat-developer/workato_connector_sdk/.github/ISSUE_TEMPLATE/enhancement.md

 ---

-name: 'Update connector'
+name: Update connector
-title: '[Enhancement] <Connector_name>'
+about: Request to update the connector on our developer site.
-labels: 'enhancement'
+title: "[Enhancement] <Connector_name>"
-projects: 'workato_connector_sdk/3'
+labels: enhancement
-about: 'Request to update the connector on our developer site.'
+assignees: ''

 ---